Vedanta: Adi Shankara

-Adi Shankara (c.800-c.850), elaborated on Gaudapada's work and more ancient scholarship to write detailed commentaries on the Prasthanatrayi and the '.
+Adi Shankara (c.800–c.850), elaborated on Gaudapada's work and more ancient scholarship to write detailed commentaries on the Prasthanatrayi and the '.
 The Mandukya Upanishad and the ' have been described by Shankara as containing "the epitome of the substance of the import of Vedanta".
 It was Shankara who integrated Gaudapada work with the ancient Brahma Sutras, "and give it a locus classicus" alongside the realistic strain of the Brahma Sutras.
 (Note: Nicholson (2010) writes: "The Brahmasutras themselves espouse the realist Parinamavada position, which appears to have been the view most common among early Vedantins.")

 While he is often revered as the most important Indian philosopher, the historical influence of his works on Hindu intellectual thought has been questioned.
 The historical Shankara probably was a relatively unknown Vaishnavite, and reliable information on Shankara's actual life is scant.
 His true impact lies in his "iconic representation of Hindu religion and culture," despite the fact that most Hindus do not adhere to Advaita Vedanta.

 A noted contemporary of Shankara was Maṇḍana Miśra, who regarded Mimamsa and Vedanta as forming a single system and advocated their combination known as Karma-jnana-samuchchaya-vada.
 (Note: According to Mishra, the sutras, beginning with the first sutra of Jaimini and ending with the last sutra of Badarayana, form one compact shastra.)
 The treatise on the differences between the Vedanta school and the Mimamsa school was a contribution of Adi Shankara.
-Advaita Vedanta rejects rituals in favor of renunciation, for example.
+Advaita Vedanta rejects rituals in favour of renunciation, for example.